antoniolevar/Product-Price-Forecasting/Readme.md

    - Decomposing the time series data into trend, seasonality, and residual components.

 5. **Model Training and Evaluation**
-   - Training time series forecasting models (e.g., ARIMA, Prophet) to predict future product prices and evaluating their performance.
+   - Training time series forecasting models (e.g., ARIMA, Prophet) to predict future product prices and evaluate their performance.

 6. **Forecasting Future Prices**
    - Using the trained models to forecast future product prices and visualize the results.